 I joined the Labour Party in 2010 and campaigned locally to elect three Labour councillors in my local ward, Noel Park (in Hornsey and Wood Green), but Labour failed to win the 2010 General Election.
 I focussed on local politics where Labour was in power in Haringey Council.
 I took over as chair of Noel Park Branch Labour Party.

 By 2011, I had left the civil service to work at an international law firm called Herbert Smith Freehills.
-I worked in the firm’s Dubai offices in 2012 and 2013.
-I also qualified as a solicitor in 2013.
-It was great to be exposed to the UAE as an emerging market and international clients.
+I worked in the firm’s Dubai offices in 2012 and 2013 and I qualified as a solicitor in 2013.
+It was great to be exposed to the UAE as an emerging market and work for international clients.
 However, I realised for the first time how much I missed living in London.
+I had to go away from London to appreciate its true value.

-I returned home to Tottenham, London at the end of 2013.
-I joined another international law firm in the City called Clyde & Co where I specialised in international arbitration.
+I returned home to Tottenham at the end of 2013.
+I joined another international law firm in the City of London called Clyde & Co where I specialised in international arbitration.

 I took over as chair of Tottenham Green Branch Labour Party in 2016.
 It is where I have made my home with my wife and two children.
 My wife works as a doctor at North Middlesex Hospital.